 - She doesn’t have one huge pan and huge pans are difficult to deal with and take a long time to heat and cool.

-- Although there is not a lot of hands on time, she doesn’t think it worthwhile to make just a small amount from only one gallon.
+- Although there is not a lot of hands-on time, she doesn’t think it worthwhile to make just a “small amount” (two quarts) from only one gallon.

 Time involved: About 30 minutes hands on, and a total of around 12 to 15 hours depending on your preference for the thickness of the yogurt.